HARTLEPOOL AT NIGHT

 The Highlight taken from near the Premier Inn, and the Old West Quay, in Hartlepool Marina just before total night fall.

-The "PSS Wingfield Castle" at the Maritime Experience in Hartlepool Marina.
+The "PSS Wingfield Castle" berthed in Hartlepool Marina.
 The lighting is not brilliant here so I tried a rather long exposure to get this photograph.

 Hardwicke Hall Manor Hotel is a Grade II Listed building on a private estate near Hesleden, just outside of Hartlepool.
 The Hardwicke estate was granted as a gift of mercy and thanks to Ealfrid, son of Britulfine, after fleeing from Danish pirates.